All Episodes

 Until that issue is resolved, we will not wind up repealing Obamacare.

-And if that's true, they're gonna be they're gonna be outed at some point and m in as much as they're not gonna be able to hide.
+And if that's true, they're going to be outed at some point in as much as they're not going to be able to hide.

-I I know for a fact everybody that I know that is a Republican, I don't think there was much disagreement about repealing it.
+I know for a fact, everybody that I know that is a Republican, I don't think there was much disagreement about repealing it.

 What I never understood about this is nobody saw the bill before they released it.